dxknight/chronos/README.md

     [18:55]          58      51:10  Thanks and goodbyes
     [19:00]        2:01      56:10  Talk ends

+# Chronos add timers from string

+Although mainly useful for the `helm-chronos` helm interface, `chronos-add-timers-from-string` parses a single string to set up one or more consecutive timers.
+If the first timer in the string has a relative expiry time, this is relative to current time or, with the prefix argument, to the currently selected timer.
+Subsequent timers are relative to the previous timer in the string.

+The format of the string for a single timer is <expiry specification>/<message>.
+You can delimit multiple consecutive timers with '+'.

+For example, you could enter a pomodoro style timer with:

+     25/Pomodoro: Work on helm-chronos + 5/Pomodoro: Rest

+which will give a timer to go off in 25 minute and 30 (=25+5) minutes:

+     Expiry      Elapsed      To go  Message
+     [13:10]                         --now--
+     [13:35]                  25:00  Pomodoro: Work on helm-chronos
+     [13:40]                  30:00  Pomodoro: Rest

+A more complex example might be

+     =17:00/Drink coffee + -5/Brew coffee + -5/Boil kettle + 25/Finish break

+Which will give a timer at 5 o'clock to drink coffee, a timer five minutes before that (16:55) to start brewing the coffee, a reminder five minutes before that (16:50) to put the kettle on and a reminder 25 minutes after that (17:15) to finish drinking coffee and get back to work.

+     Expiry      Elapsed      To go  Message
+     [13:19]                         --now--
+     [16:50]                3:30:46  Boil kettle
+     [16:55]                3:35:46  Brew coffee
+     [17:00]                3:40:46  Drink coffee
+     [17:15]                3:55:46  Finish break

 # Controls

 In the \*chronos\* buffer, new timers can be added, selected, paused,